ory/hydra/docs/telemetry.md

 * Total number of requests, responses, response latencies and response sizes per anonymized API endpoint.

 A raw data example can be found [here](https://github.com/ory/hydra/tree/master/docs/metrics/telemetry-example.json).

+## Keep alive

+A keep-alive containing no information except the instance id is sent every 5 minutes.

+## Data processing

+Once the data was transmitted to [Segment.com](http://segment.com/) it is then fed to an AWS S3 bucket and stored there for later analysis.
+At the moment, we are working on a python / numpy toolchain to help us analyze the data we get.

 ## Disabling telemetry